|

 His average qualifying position was eleventh, which totally flattered the car.
 Sadly, he was rarely able to convert his grid spots to points finishes, though this was not for want of trying.

-The year with Ferrari did him well, for in 2005 it was clear that the Brazilian had matured, had learned from his mistakes, and basically lost much of the 'wildness'.
+The year as test driver with Ferrari did him well, for in 2005 it was clear that the Brazilian had matured, had learned from his mistakes, and basically lost much of the 'wildness'.
 Therefore, it came as no real surprise when he was called back to Maranello to replace Rubens Barrichello for 2006.

 Largely due to Bridgestone's shortcomings, Felipe had a difficult start to the 2006 season, though qualifying second at Bahrain was the best possible way to get his Ferrari career off the ground.
 That said, in Melbourne, when he crashed in qualifying, then again in the first corner of the race, many wondered if the Brazilian's wild ways were truly behind him.